33 High-Protein Dinners

 19. Salmon Patties with Spinach

-Salmon patties with spinach are a weeknight dinner hero—packed with protein, omega-3s, and iron, they’re way more exciting than your average fish dish.
+Packed with protein, omega-3s, and iron, these salmon patties with spinach are a big hit.
+They’re way more exciting than your average fish dish.
 These golden, savory patties are quick to throw together from pantry staples and leftover greens, so you can whip them up even on your busiest days.

-Bonus: they’re super versatile!
+They’re super versatile!
 Serve them with salad, tuck into a sandwich, or pair with a tangy yogurt sauce.
-If you’re looking for a meal that’s healthy, satisfying, and ready in 25 minutes, this recipes for you.
+If you’re looking for a meal that’s healthy, satisfying, and ready in 25 minutes, this recipe is for you.

 Ingredients: